 - 6-month bank statement if you are self-employed.

 Every bank has its requirements.
-Here are some of the specific requirements you will need to meet to qualify for a credit card.
+Here are some of the specific requirements you will need to meet to qualify for a the best credit card in Kenya.

 |BANK||Type of credit card||Specific requirements|